 -Create a file of documents including collection inventory, appraisal, insurance policy, and emergency contacts

-There are may variables to consider to safeguarding collections from threat of fire and smoke damage.
+There are many variables to consider to safeguard collections from the threat of fire and smoke damage.
 A little prevention can go a long way.
-These days, even a 60 second video walkthrough of a collection can significantly help with recovery efforts in the future.
+These days, even a 60-second video walkthrough of a collection can significantly help with recovery efforts in the future.